dr386/azure-gaming-desktop/README.md

 # Cloud Gaming Made Easy

-## Update 1/11/2020
+## Update 02/28/2025

-1. You no longer need to use ZeroTier VPN.
-Steam can now stream games from outside your LAN.
-When deploying your VM, leave the "Network ID" field empty.
-2. The [NV-series](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu) VMs deployed in this guide do not support Premium SSD.
-If you want Premium SSD, use [NVv3-series](https://docs.microsoft.com/en-us/azure/virtual-machines/nvv3-series).
-If you are feeling adventurous, you can try out the new [NVv4-series](https://docs.microsoft.com/en-us/azure/virtual-machines/nvv4-series) with [AMD MI25](https://www.amd.com/en/products/professional-graphics/instinct-mi25) and AMD EPYC 7V12(Rome).
-No idea if this works, but please let me know if it does :)
+We are now using Parsec for

 ## About

 Effortlessly stream the latest games on Azure.
 This project automates the set-up process for cloud gaming on a Nvidia M60 GPU on Azure.
 The development of this project is heavily inspired by this [excellent guide](https://lg.io/2016/10/12/cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.html).

-The automated setup first deploys an Azure NV6 virtual machine (VM) with a single Nvidia M60 GPU (1/2 of a M60 graphics card), configures the official Nvidia Driver Extension that installs the Nvidia driver on the VM, and finally deploys a Custom Script Extension to run the setup script.
-The setup script configures everything that's needed to run Steam games on the VM, such as configuring some Nvidia driver settings, setting up auto login for Windows, and eventually connecting to ZeroTier VPN.
+The automated setup first deploys an Azure NC4as_T4_v3 virtual machine (VM) with a single Nvidia Tesla GPU, configures the official Nvidia Driver Extension that installs the Nvidia driver on the VM, and finally deploys a Custom Script Extension to run the setup script.
+The setup script configures everything that's needed to run Steam games on the VM, such as installing the Parsec remote desktop, installing Steam platform etc...

 ## Disclaimer